100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 • Glues can break down, discolour, delaminate.

-Other signs - O-rings, gaskets, seals & sensors.
+Other Materials - O-rings, gaskets, seals & sensors.

 • Optical sensors often show signs of cloudiness or cracking.